co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_getting-started.md

 CoCart is available on GitHub: <https://github.com/co-cart/co-cart>

-You can download the plugin or clone the plugin from GitHub.
+You can [download the latest release](https://github.com/co-cart/co-cart/releases/latest) or clone the plugin from GitHub.

 Add the downloaded/cloned plugin to your WordPress plugin directory.
 On a typical WordPress install, this is located at `/wp-content/plugins`.